mbrandonw/presentations/2024-03-22-macros/presentation.md

 ^ If we expand the macro in Xcode we will see everything it adds.

-^ In essence it works by swapping out the stored property of `count` for a computed property and underscored stored property. this allows the class to tell the observation framework whenever the property is accessed and mutated so that it can notify any listeners that changes have happened.
+^ In essence it works by swapping out the stored property of `count` for a computed property and underscored stored property. this allows the class to tell the Observation framework whenever the property is accessed and mutated so that it can notify any listeners that changes have happened.

 ^ the macro also adds some other properties and methods